 Main challenges of building and promoting food delivery apps

-Food delivery startups face four major challenges:
+Food delivery businesses face four major challenges:

-1. Choosing the right target audience
+1. Researching the target market

 Who do the most successful food delivery apps target?

-Postmates is similar to UberEATS, and shares the same target audience, millennials.
-But Postmates has widened their reach by offering to deliver anything, not just food.
+Postmates is similar to Uber Eats and shares the same target audience.
+But Postmates has widened their reach by offering to deliver anything, not just food right to the doorstep.
 In fact, some orders through Postmates are really small: maybe you forgot dishwasher liquid or a bar of soap when you went to the store.
 But these small orders are what keeps Postmates running, as they guarantee a constant supply of orders for their couriers.

-2. Partnering with restaurants and grocery stores, and building relationships with food producers
+2. Partnering with restaurants and grocery stores

 3. Deciding whether to have drivers on your payroll or contract with drivers the way Uber does